 What Is Gender Discrimination?

 Gender discrimination is unfair treatment based on a person's sex.
-Unfair treatment may include promotions, pay raises, or even sexual harassment.
+Unfair treatment may include promotions, pay raises, or even sexual harassment and have a direct impact on gender imbalance in a workplace.
 While most gender discrimination is directed toward women, it is possible for anyone to be discriminated against because of gender.

 How Gender Discrimination Affects the Workplace